 The Rutherford Hotel Nelson offers luxurious accommodation with a full complement of features designed to help you achieve the most from your stay.
 Situated at the doorstep of three national parks and an unmatched range of sandy beaches, blue seas and mountain wilderness.

-Journey south along the Great Coast Road which was recently voted one of the top ten coastal drives in the world by Lonely Planet.
-Pass through historic towns reaching Hokitika and its galleries specializing in pounamu (greenstone) jewelry and artworks.
-Stretch your legs at the dramatic Hokitika Gorge where the blue/green waters pass through the rugged rocks.
-Continue south through forests and farmland, with views of the Alps to the east and the Tasman Sea to the west, to Franz Josef then on to the small remote village of Fox.
+From Christchurch, traverse the Southern Alps aboard the famous TranzAlpine rail journey to Arthurs Pass.
+From your carriage you’ll see the fields of the Canterbury Plains and farmland, followed by the spectacular gorges and river valleys of the Waimakariri River.
+Your train then climbs into the Southern Alps.
+On arrival in Arthurs Pass, reboard your coach to continue the journey to the West Coast.
+Pass through historic towns reaching Hokitika and its galleries specialising in pounamu (greenstone) jewellery and art works.
+Continue south through forests and farmland, with views of the Alps to the east and the Tasman Sea to the west, to Franz Josef, then on to the small remote village of Fox.
 The huge rivers of snow and ice of the Franz Josef and Fox Glaciers flow from vast snowfields high in the Southern Alps, down almost to sea level.
-Weather permitting, an optional helicopter ride with a snow landing is a terrific way to experience the sheer grandeur of these West Coast glaciers (at extra cost).

 Get ready to lift off in the safe hands of your pilot, gazing over staggering ice formations and rugged South Island terrain.
 Then you'll touch down on the snowy glacial plains, inhale the mountain air and take snaps with your chopper before heading back to base.
 Duration is 20 minutes.
 The Fox and Franz Josef Glaciers are constantly moving.
 On this flight, which glacier we land on and where is dictated by daily movement of the ice formations and the weather patterns that these vast areas of ice impact.